Learning Correlated Latent Representations with Adaptive Priors: INTRODUCTION

 \Acrlongpl{VAE} (\acrshortpl{VAE}) \citep{kingma2013auto,rezende2014stochastic} are a family of deep generative models that learn latent embeddings for data.
 By applying variational inference on the latent variables, \acrshortpl{VAE} learn a stochastic mapping from high-dimensional data to low-dimensional representations, which can be used for many downstream tasks, including classification, regression, and clustering.

 \acrshortpl{VAE} assume the data points are $i.i.d.$ generated and treat the model and posterior approximations as factorized over data points.
-However, if we know \emph{a priori} that there is structured correlation between the data points, e.g., for graph-structured datasets \citep{shi2014correlated,bruna2013spectral,hamilton2017inductive,tang2019correlated}, correlated variational approximations can help. \citet{tang2019correlated} proposed \acrlongpl{CVAE} (\acrshortpl{CVAE}), which take this kind of correlation structure as auxiliary information to guide the variational approximations for the latent embeddings by taking a prior as a uniform mixture of tractable distributions on \emph{maximal acyclic subgraphs} of the given undirected correlation graph.
+However, if we know \emph{a priori} that there is structured correlation between the data points, e.g., for graph-structured datasets \citep{shi2014correlated,bruna2013spectral,hamilton2017inductive,tang2019correlated}, correlated variational approximations can help. \citet{tang2019correlated} proposed \acrlongpl{CVAE} (\acrshortpl{CVAE}), which take this kind of correlation structure as auxiliary information to guide the variational approximations for the latent embeddings by constructing a prior from a uniform mixture of tractable distributions on \emph{maximal acyclic subgraphs} of the given undirected correlation graph.

 However, there are several limitations that potentially prevent \acrshortpl{CVAE} from learning better correlated latent embeddings.
 First, it is possible that some of the maximal acyclic subgraphs of the given graph can, by themselves, well-capture the correlation between the data points while others may poorly capture the correlation.
 As a result, taking a uniform average may yield a sub-optimal result.
-Second, while the prior \acrshortpl{CVAE} is over multiple subgraphs, each subgraph has a unique joint variational distribution, and there is no single \emph{global} joint variational distribution over the latent variables.
+Second, while the prior in \acrshortpl{CVAE} is over multiple subgraphs, each subgraph has a unique joint variational distribution, and there is no single \emph{global} joint variational distribution over the latent variables. \acrshortpl{CVAE} do learn pairwise variational approximation functions, but they are \textbf{not} exact pairwise marginal variational distributions on the latent variables.
+As a result, applying these variational approximation functions to some downstream tasks, e.g. link prediction, may result in poor performances due to the inexact approximations.
 In addition, \acrshortpl{CVAE} require a pre-processing step that takes an amount of time cubic in the number of vertices, which limits its applicability to smaller datasets.